eevee/eev.ee/content/2017-10-07-javascript-got-better-while-i-wasnt-looking.markdown

 }
 ```

+You'd need to introduce an anonymous temporary state variable to recreate the same effect.
 This isn't a problem — I'm _glad_ `let` works this way! — it just stands out to me as interesting.
 Lua doesn't need a special case here, since it uses an iterator protocol that produces values rather than mutating a visible state variable, so there's no problem with having the loop variable be truly distinct on each run through the loop.

 ## Classes